-- 2.42 The Community Infrastructure Levy (CIL) allows local authorities to raise funds from developers undertaking new building projects according to the gross internal floor area of the development.
+- 2.41 The Community Infrastructure Levy (CIL) allows local authorities to raise funds from developers undertaking new building projects according to the gross internal floor area of the development.
 Detail of the Levy is set out in a document called the CIL Charging Schedule.
-The money raised from CIL can be used to fund a wide range of infrastructure, including road schemes, flood defences, schools, health, social care and leisure facilities, and park and green space improvements. - 2.43 While a CIL Charging Schedule does not have the status of the development plan, it does need to be examined by an independent Inspector.
-Previous LDS's have included reference to the potential for a future CIL to be considered and this remains.
-However, no firm decision can be made at this time pending a better understanding of the Government's potential future proposals to introduce a national Infrastructure Levy (IL) as set out in the Planning White Paper in August 2020.
-Until such time as the future Government direction is known, this decision is held in abeyance.
-In the meantime, infrastructure will continue to be funded through Section 106 Agreements. - 2.44 Infrastructure requirements in the Infrastructure Delivery Plan (IDP), which forms part of the evidence base for the new Local Plan, are also regularly updated so that the infrastructure needs, and current funding can be established to inform any CIL charge or level of development contributions required.
+The money raised from CIL can be used to fund a wide range of infrastructure, including road schemes, flood defences, schools, health, social care and leisure facilities, and park and green space improvements. - 2.42 While a CIL Charging Schedule does not have the status of the development plan, it does need to be examined by an independent Inspector.
+The previous iteration of the LDS set out that the Council was considering developing a CIL Charging Schedule alongside the new Local Plan, and would make a decision on this by the end of 2019.
+No decision has been made on this matter, with the focus being on taking the Local Plan through to its next stage.
+The matter will be reviewed as the Local Plan moves towards the Pre-Submission version.
+In undertaking this review, regard will be had to the Government's proposals in Planning for the Future White Paper to remove CIL and Section 106 agreements and instead to introduce an Infrastructure Levy, and further announcements from Government in relation to this.
+In the meantime funding for infrastructure will continue to be secured through the use of Section 106 Agreements. - 2.43 Infrastructure requirements in the Infrastructure Delivery Plan (IDP), which forms part of the evidence base for the new Local Plan, are also regularly updated so that the infrastructure needs and current funding can be established to inform any CIL charge or level of development contributions required.

-Statement of Community Involvement
+Statement of Community Involvement (SCI)

-- 2.45 The Council also maintains a SCI which, although not a local development document, is important in that it sets out how community engagement will be carried out in both plan-making and in the exercise of the Development Management function for the determination of planning applications. - 2.46 To view the current Statement of Community Involvement, see the 2020 Statement of Community Involvement on the Council's website.
+- 2.44 The Council also maintains a SCI which, although not a local development document, is important in that it sets out how community engagement will be carried out in both plan-making and in the exercise of the Development Management function for the determination of planning applications. - 2.45 To view the current Statement of Community Involvement, see the 2020 Statement of Community Involvement on the Council's website.